 Anyone who has ever struggled with a mental disorder such as anxiety or depression knows mental health is not a perfect state of mind, but rather a constant state of mindfulness.
-Mental Health requires regular maintenance, monitoring, and responsiveness to changes.
+Mental health requires regular maintenance, monitoring and responsiveness to changes.
 As part of a body that needs exercise, sleep and fuel, our mind will tell us when it needs something, if we listen.

-Fish or Flaxseed Oil (Omega-3s)
+Fish or Flaxseed Oil for Omega-3s

 As a supplement to support mental health, CBD acts on the nervous system’s own complex network of cannabinoid receptors, as well as the brain’s serotonin pathways, to regulate mood.
-There are a thousands of different strains of CBD, many with no THC content—which is the psychoactive that causes “high” or euphoric feelings associated with marijuana.
+There are a thousands of different strains of CBD, many with no THC content—which is the psychoactive element that causes “high” or euphoric feelings associated with marijuana.

 One study from 2018 published in the Journal of Affective Disorders found that cannabis low in THC and high in CBD seemed to reduce depression symptoms, while patients reported that high-THC/high-CBD cannabis worked best against stress.